 Before we dive in deeper into how to train for a marathon and get the long runs right, let’s get one thing straight: Marathon training isn’t all about your long runs.

 Get the long runs right and you will “put the tiger in the cat”, but push too far too often and you will feel drained on race day or see injury and illness creep up before.

-When you have 8-12 weeks to go, your long run will start to extend beyond the two hour mark.
-From this point onwards, I recommend starting to practise with different options for pre-run breakfasts and also fuelling during the run itself.
+When you have 8-12 weeks to go, your long run should start to extend beyond the two hour mark.
+From this point onwards, start to practise with different options for pre-run breakfasts and also fuelling during the run itself.